Umesha-Tilakarathna/MediBox/README.md

  on the lighting conditions.
 This enables the system to dynamically regulate the amount of light entering the Medibox to ensure optimal storage conditions for sensitive medicines.

- 1
+Next stage:
-– To adjust the system’s minimum angle and the controlling factor, it is recommended to use two slider controls in the Node-RED dashboard.
-The first slider control should range from 0 to 120, allowing the user to adjust the minimum angle of the shaded sliding window as needed.
+ To adjust the system’s minimum angle and the controlling factor, two slider controls were used in the Node-RED dashboard.
+The first slider control ranges from 0 to 120, allowing the user to adjust the minimum angle of the shaded sliding window as needed.
- The second slider control should range from 0 to 1, enabling the user to adjust the controlling factor used to calculate the motor angle.
+ The second slider control should ranges from 0 to 1, enabling the user to adjust the controlling factor used to calculate the motor angle.